SteveOv/platodebs/README.md

 This module does not directly save its own milestones, however STAR SHADOW does and these are used to handle failure and resumption.
 STAR SHADOW writes the milestones, log and analysis output to a `./catalogue/analysis/{tic}_analysis/` directory for each target.
-The final output of the analysis for a target, `{tic}_analysis_summary.csv`, contains a list of the system characteristics resulting from the analysis and will be used by the subsequent stage.
+The final output of the analysis for a target, `{tic}_analysis_summary.csv`, contains a list of the resulting system characteristics will be used by the subsequent stage.

 Again, to re-run analyses either delete the corresponding analysis directories or use a `--targets` filter list and the `--overwrite` flag.